JeffShearer/Marketo-Video-Tracking/README.md

 # Video Tracking with Marketo Munchkin
 Last Updated 5/21/2015
 New enhancements & fixes:
--Added tracking of player start and end events (Wistia & YouTube)
+- Added tracking of player start and end events (Wistia & YouTube)
 - Updated token naming conventions
 - Fixed an issue with the Wistia tokenized script and player dimensions.